Having perfect wedding songs

 Do you offer any packages?

-My full-service package includes wedding ceremony (solo or duo), jazzy cocktail hour (solo, duo, trio), background dinner set and dance party (quintet), mp3 break music mixes (iPod), and continuing MC service throughout the event.
+My full-service package includes wedding songs for the ceremony (solo or duo), jazzy cocktail hour (solo, duo, trio), background dinner set and dance party (quintet), mp3 break music mixes (iPod), and continuing MC service throughout the event.

 And finally - if you could ask one thing of the grooms and brides that would make your job easier, what would it be?

-Just give me your favorite song requests and leave the rest of the music programming and pacing to me.
-Don't over-script or over-manage our repertoire, song lists, what we play and when we play it, etc. Let me read the crowd and create a jam-packed dance floor for a durable party vibe.
+Just give me your favorite list of wedding songs requests and leave the rest of the music programming and pacing to me.
+Don't over-script or over-manage our repertoire, wedding songs lists, what we play and when we play it, etc. Let me read the crowd and create a jam-packed dance floor for a durable party vibe.